 - defending against challenges under applicable state laws, rules, and regulations, including but not limited to:

-- state privacy laws, including the California Consumer Protection Regulation (CCPA);
+- state privacy laws, including the California Consumer Privacy Act (CCPA);

-- state biometric laws, including BIPA (Illinois Biometric Privacy Act);
+- state biometric laws, including BIPA (Illinois Biometric Information Privacy Act);

 - state cybersecurity, data security, and data breach notification laws, including New York’s SHIELD law (Stop Hacks and Improve Electronic Data Security); and